silvesterdu/designing-distributed-systems-labs/1. Single Node Pattern/1.2. Circuit Breaker/README.md

     az group create --name circuitbreaker --location "eastus"

-Then you will create the actual Azure Container Registry, which we will call ```circuitbreaker``:
+Then you will create the actual Azure Container Registry, which we will call ```circuitbreakerregistry``:

     az acr create --name circuitbreakerregistry --sku Basic --location eastus --admin-enabled --resource-group circuitbreaker